-People of the District of Columbia are increasingly feeling the effects of diabetes as thousands of people suffer from the disease, and many others may have diabetes and don't know it!
+People in the DMV region are increasingly feeling the effects of diabetes as thousands of people suffer from the disease, and many others may have diabetes and don't know it!
 It is estimated that one out of every three children born after 2000 in the United States will be directly affected by diabetes.

-That is why the American Diabetes Association's Washington office is so committed to educating the public about how to stop diabetes and support those living with the disease.
+That is why the American Diabetes Association National Capital Area is so committed to educating the public about how to stop diabetes and support those living with the disease.

 We are here to help.

 The American Diabetes Association has established a program to train volunteers to implement diabetes/wellness education workshops in the Washington DC Metro Area.
 The idea is to give people who are passionate about health promotion the resources they need to act by leading workshops on diabetes/wellness in their communities.
 These workshops will help get the word out about prevention strategies and the dangers of uncontrolled diabetes.
 The Association also hopes these workshops become places community members can exchange ideas about what they are doing to stay healthy.
 The ideal audience will be people that you know from your communities.
 Ambassador volunteers have the opportunity to motivate friends, family and members of the community to join the fight to Stop Diabetes!
 Trainings to become an American Diabetes Association Ambassador will be held every other month.
 For more information, please contact Alexandra Dystant at firstname.lastname@example.org or 202-331-8303 ext.
 4525.